jecki/logicConverter/Parsing_the_Principia.md

           (factor
             (number "1")))))

 Of course, if we evaluate the tree from the left to the right or from top to bottom for that matter, we would get the rule of associativity right.
 But what if it weren't plus and minus but the power to operator "^" which must be evaluated from right to left?
 As mentioned earlier, we could also reshape the tree after parsing so that its structure reflects the left-associativity of addition and subtraction.
 (Can you think of an algorithm that accomplishes this?
 And what would the tree then look like?)
 But, arguably, it is more elegant to write a grammar that yields the proper tree-structure for our target-domain right away.
-So, let's try a little harder and rewrite our grammar as follows:
+So, let's try a little harder and rewrite our grammar as follows ("arithmetic3.ebnf"):

     formulae = ~ expression { expression }